prog4biol/pfb2019/README.md

 71
 Total: 142
 ```
-> The file we are reading from is named, "seq.nt.fa"
+> The file we are reading from is named, "seq.nt.txt"
 > The file we are writing to is named, "nt.counts.txt"
 > We read each line, calculate the length of each line, and print the length
 > We also create a variable to keep track of the total nt count